OpenHardwareLegacy/openhardwarelegacy.github.io/_posts/2018-09-27-Board-Release-Procedure.md

 ---
 title: "Board Release Procedure"
 ---

-A PCB Board Release Procedure helps you to avoid mistakes when finishing a design and ensures the proper archiving of the design files.
+A Board Release Procedure helps you to avoid mistakes when finishing a PCB design and ensures the proper archiving of the source files.

 Robert Feranic from Fedevel Academy has a [great video on Youtube](https://www.youtube.com/watch?v=ZpMvKJzZk90) explaining in more detail.